Magisk-Modules-Repo/HideNavBar/README.md

 ![](https://i.imgur.com/8JrB5uZ.jpg)

 ## Installation
-1. Flash this module.
+1. Flash the module.
+2. Select the desired options (You will be prompted to test the volume keys before choosing the options)
-2. Reboot.
+3. Reboot.
-3. Enjoy!
+4. Enjoy!

 ## Special thanks
 - [Rhyse Simpson](https://t.me/Skittles9823) for his help with the initial installer script